Minnesota–Wisconsin football rivalry

 The Minnesota–Wisconsin football rivalry is an American college football rivalry between the Minnesota Golden Gophers and Wisconsin Badgers.
-It is the most-played rivalry in the NCAA Division I Football Bowl Subdivision, with 134 meetings between the two teams.
-It is also the longest continuously played rivalry in Division I FBS, with an uninterrupted streak of 118 games through the 2024 season.
+It is the most-played rivalry in the NCAA Division I Football Bowl Subdivision, with 135 meetings between the two teams.
+It is also the longest continuously played rivalry in Division I FBS, with an uninterrupted streak of 119 games through the 2025 season.
 The winner of the game receives Paul Bunyan's Axe, a tradition that started in 1948 after the first trophy, the Slab of Bacon, disappeared after the 1943 game when the Badgers were supposed to turn it over to the Golden Gophers.
 Minnesota and Wisconsin first played in 1890 and have met every year since, except for 1906.
-The series is tied 63–63–8 through 2024.
+Minnesota leads the series 64–63–8 through 2025.

 Wisconsin took the series lead for the first time after defeating Minnesota 31–0 in the 2017 game; Minnesota had led the overall series since 1902, at times by as many as 20 games.
+Like many rivalry games, the game is played during the final week of the college football season.

 The rivalry game is sometimes known as the Border Battle.